utep-cs-systems-courses/project-1-aebeltran13/src/README.md

 ====================
 # Instructions:

-To run the program simply type *make* and it should copile and ask the user for some input.
+To run the program simply type *make* and it creates a file names token_test.
+Run token_test(./token_test) in order to start the tokenizer.

 # Known Bugs